favonia/cloudflare-ddns/README.markdown

      "ip6tables": true
    }
    ```
-3. Restart the Docker daemon:
+3. Restart the Docker daemon (if you are using systemd):
    ```sh
    systemctl restart docker.service
    ```